+Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) cost-share plus the primary care or specialty care provider office visit cost-share if an office visit/consultation occurs at the time of the service and the office visit/consultation is considered to be separately payable by HAP.
+Prior authorization rules may apply.
+Outpatient mental health care In-Network Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social \$15 copay for each Medicare-covered individual or group therapy office visit. worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family Out-of-Network therapist(LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
+Please also refer to "Physician/Practitioner services," 40% coinsurance for each out-of-network Medicare-covered individual or group therapy office visit. including doctor's office visits" for additional telehealth services information.
+In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
+Outpatient rehabilitation services In-Network Covered services include: physical therapy, occupational therapy, and speech language therapy. \$20 copay for each Medicare-covered visit for Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, physical, speech or occupational therapy visit. independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
+Out-of-Network If physical therapy, occupational therapy, or speech language therapy is performed in your home the outpatient rehabilitation services copay will apply.
+40% coinsurance for each Medicare-covered visit for physical, speech or occupational therapy visit.

-Services that are covered for you What you must pay when you get these services Outpatient hospital services (continued) apply.
+Services that are covered for you What you must pay when you get these services Outpatient rehabilitation services (continued) The therapy threshold cap amounts are released by CMS In-Network and Out-of- Network annually, which typically occurs during the fourth quarter.
 If you receive additional services, cost sharing for those services may apply.
-Outpatient mental health care Covered services include: Mental health services provided by a state-licensed psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, licensed professional counselor (LPC), licensed marriage and family therapist (LMFT), nurse practitioner (NP), physician assistant (PA), or other Medicare-qualified mental health care professional as allowed under applicable state laws.
-Please also refer to "Physician/Practitioner services, including doctor's office visits" for additional telehealth services information. \$15 copay for each Medicare-covered individual or group therapy office visit.
-If you receive additional services, cost sharing for those services may apply.
-Outpatient rehabilitation services Covered services include: physical therapy, occupational therapy, and speech language therapy.
-Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, independent therapist offices, and Comprehensive Outpatient Rehabilitation Facilities (CORFs).
-If physical therapy, occupational therapy, or speech language therapy is performed in your home the outpatient rehabilitation services copay will apply.
-The therapy threshold cap amounts are released by CMS annually, which typically occurs during the fourth quarter. \$20 copay for each Medicare-covered visit for physical, speech or occupational therapy visit.
-If you receive additional services, cost sharing for those services may apply.
 Medically necessary visits beyond the medical limit may require authorization from HAP.
 Prior authorization rules may apply.
-Outpatient substance use disorder services Covered outpatient substance abuse services include, chemical dependency consultation, and other services, such as medical testing, diagnostic evaluation and implementation of other chemical dependency services as identified in the treatment plan provided by your doctor.
-These visits must be approved by an appropriate network provider who is a \$15 copay for each Medicare-covered individual or group therapy visit.
-If you receive additional services, cost sharing for those services may apply.
+Outpatient substance use disorder services In-Network Covered outpatient substance use disorder services include, chemical dependency consultation, and other services, such as medical testing, diagnostic evaluation and implementation \$15 copay for each Medicare-covered individual or group therapy visit. of other chemical dependency services as identified in the treatment plan provided by your doctor.
+These visits must be Out-of-Network approved by an appropriate network provider who is a licensed behavior health professional.
+40% coinsurance for each Medicare-covered individual or group therapy visit.
+In-Network and Out-of- Network If you receive additional services, cost sharing for those services may apply.
+Outpatient surgery, including services provided at In-Network hospital outpatient facilities and ambulatory surgical centers Note: If you are having surgery in a hospital facility, you should check with your provider about whether you will be an inpatient or outpatient.
+Unless the provider writes an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost-sharing amounts for outpatient \$275 copay for each Medicare-covered visit to an ambulatory surgical center. \$325 copay for each Medicare-covered outpatient hospital facility visit. surgery.
+Even if you stay in the hospital overnight, you Out-of-Network might still be considered an outpatient.
+40% coinsurance for each